 - Exercise several times a week

 - Get prompt care for illnesses and injuries

-Maintaining your mental health is just as important as maintaining your physical health.
-Knowing that your body and mind are so deeply interconnected, give yourself ample time to reflect and de-stress.
-You could use that time for:
+Maintaining mental health is just as important as maintaining physical health.
+When people understand that their bodies and minds are deeply interconnected, they are more likely to take ample time to reflect and de-stress.
+This time could be for:

 - Mindfulness meditation

 - Playing with children

 3. Remember That No Nurse Is an Island

 Connecting with others is one form of self-care.
 Not only is it helpful for nurses to share their concerns with others, but those discussions also can serve to validate the feelings they are having — and yield some coping suggestions.
 Here are a few other points to keep in mind:

 - Humans are social beings and require social and emotional support systems.

 - Nurses are caregivers, but that doesn’t mean they shouldn’t receive care and support from others.